Navigation

 Clicking on a transaction will take you to the transaction details view.

-When you view transaction details you can view lower-level details, such as the input byte code, which is available under the Additional Details menu.
+When you view transaction details you'll find view lower-level details, such as the input byte code.

 The blocks view provides details of all blocks being generated on the network.